When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The integrated battery has an energy capacity of 360Wh and uses high-quality LG cells.
 This is quite a modest battery on an e-bike at this price, but given the lightweight nature of the Urtopia and the torque-sensing assist, I reckon a realistic range should be around 50 miles.

 To keep ongoing maintenance to a minimum, the Urtopia uses a single-speed design with a Gates Carbon belt drive.
-This design is perfect for urban cycling – the Gates belt drive is quiet, has a very long service life and you won’t have to worry about getting chain oil on your clothes.
-The only downside to this arrangement is lack of gear range to climbing very steep hills.
+This design is perfect for urban cycling – the Gates Belt drive is quiet, has a very long service life and you won’t have to worry about getting chain oil on your clothes.
+The only downside to this arrangement is the lack of gear range for climbing very steep hills.

 There will be two frame sizes available 48cm or 52cm, suitable for riders from 165cm to 200cm.
 I’m assuming the measurement is taken from the bottom bracket to the seat post insert, so there would need to be enough adjustment in the seat post for taller riders.
 Maximum rider weight is 110kg.

-All of the finishing kit (forks, seat post, handlebar) are made from carbon fibre, which further help keep the weight to a minimum.
+All of the finishing kits (forks, seat post, handlebar) are made from carbon fibre, which further helps keep the weight to a minimum.

 Gates Carbon Belt Drive

 This system is becoming increasingly popular on city and touring bikes, simply because of the low levels of maintenance, cleanliness and quiet operation.
 Gate claims a belt will typically last up to 30,000km which is excellent.

 The Urtopia uses hydraulic disc brakes although I’m not sure whether they’re Shimano, Tektro or another brand.
 The tyres are specified as puncture resistant but there’s no info on the manufacturer at this time.